 Current Drought Status

-Effective September 1, 2016: With rainfall amounts remaining below average and warm weather continuing for a sixth straight month, Energy and Environmental Affairs (EEA) Secretary Matthew Beaton has declared the following drought levels throughout the Commonwealth: a Drought Warning for Central, Northeast, and Southeast Massachusetts; a Drought Watch for the Connecticut River Valley and the Cape and Islands; and a Drought Advisory for Western Massachusetts.
-The declaration was the result of a recommendation from the Drought Management Task Force and will remain in effect until water levels return to normal in the affected regions.
+Effective October 1, 2016: With large portions of Massachusetts continuing to experience rainfall amounts remaining below average for a seventh straight month, Energy and Environmental Affairs (EEA) Secretary Matthew Beaton has declared the following drought levels throughout the Commonwealth: a Drought Warning for the Connecticut River Valley, Central, Northeast, and Southeast Massachusetts; and a Drought Watch for the Cape and Islands and Western Massachusetts.
+The declaration was the result of a recommendation issued from the Drought Management Task Force and will remain in effect until water levels return to normal in the affected regions.